 BACKGROUND Enteroviruses, which are associated with various illnesses, usually occur in children.
 These illnesses are more common during the summer and fall.
 Illnesses associated with enteroviruses include colds, throat infections, pneumonia and meningitis or encephalitis.
-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Coxsackieviruses; echoviruses; enteroviruses.

 MODE OF TRANSMISSION Fecal-oral transmission is most common, with some respiratory/airborne spread possible.
-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Sore throat, fever, rash, vomiting, nausea, and diarrhea.
 Some people are asymptomatic.
-INCUBATION PERIOD 3 to 6 days.

 CONTAGIOUS PERIOD From acute period to several weeks after.
-EXCLUSION Until diarrhea is no longer present.